Pro Bono Volunteer Opportunities in the Fourteenth Judicial Circuit

 A variety of pro bono opportunities are also available in the Fourteenth Circuit through Prairie State Legal Services:

-Many opportunities exist for volunteers to assist Prairie State clients through direct representation, counsel and advice, document preparation, and clinic settings.
+Many opportunities exist for volunteers to assist Prairie State clients through direct representation, counsel and advice, document preparation or negotiations, and clinic settings.
 Due to limited resources, Prairie State attorneys cannot assist everyone who is eligible for their services, so they rely on volunteer attorneys to help many of their clients who are in need of legal assistance.

 Learn more about the Fourteenth Judicial Circuit Pro Bono Committee »